chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 ## Running stress tests

+### Pre-requirements

+Test that are run on XL Release cluster setup aim to reproduce a more or less realistic load on a system.
+It tries to execute some dummy scripts on a remote host.
+To achive this, an SSH host must be set up in advance of running tests.
+A password authentication must be used.
+One can provide values for connection to SSH server as hostname, username and password via gradle parameters `-PsshHost`, `-PsshUser` and `-PsshPassword`.

 To run a set of tests, follow these steps:

 1. Consult the `XLR.TestSets.xlsx` and pick up one test set.